The Exams Office liaise with JCQ in terms of disseminating correct advice and guidance to centres.

 Examination Contingency Plan/Examination Policy - required from June 2016

-Please note that there will be a requirement for this summer’s examinations (June 2016 examination series) and all subsequent examination series for centres to have an examination contingency plan/examinations policy on file for inspection purposes.
+Please note that there has been a requirement from the June 2016 examination series for centres to have an examination contingency plan/examinations policy on file for inspection purposes.

 For further information, please see the JCQ notice.